YU000jp/logseq-plugin-bullet-point-style/readme.md

 ### Install from Logseq Marketplace

-- Press [`---`] on the top right toolbar to open [`Plugins`]
-- Select marketplace
-- Type `Point` in the search field, select it from the search results and install
+- Press [`---`] on the top right toolbar to open [`Plugins`].
+Select marketplace.
+Type `Point` in the search field, select it from the search results and install.

   ![image](https://github.com/YU000jp/logseq-plugin-bullet-point-style/assets/111847207/8c301202-8a77-497e-80cc-730c45054e3b)

 ### Usage

-- When this plugin install, the style be applied.
+- If the plugin is enabled, the styles be applied.
 To open the plugin settings on click the top toolbar button `🔷`.

 #### Plugin Settings